 Completed?
 Continuing / Completing the Development Cycle

-- Firstly, well done for getting this far very few people do! - We trust that you will be able to consider these few suggested prompts. - Quick answers will suffice; "deep and meaningful" answers are, mercifully, not required.
+- ❖ We trust that you will be able to consider these few suggested prompts. - Quick answers will suffice; "deep and meaningful" answers are, mercifully, not required.

 Looking back over the past year:

 - Can I remember why I actually started this plan? - Has it turned out as expected, or have there been any surprises?